EarthByte/STAMP_Global_1.8Ga/README.md

 - **Oceanic grids** reconstructed on the chosen plate model: seafloor age (`SeafloorAge`), spreading rate (`SpreadingRate`), total deep-sea sediment thickness (`SedimentThickness`), and upper-oceanic-crust carbon (`CrustalCO2`).
 - **Perple_X lookup tables** for slab devolatilisation, organised by reservoir (`Sediments`, `Metabasalts`, `Intrusives`, `Sublithospheric_Oceanic_mantle`), each with H<sub>2</sub>O and CO<sub>2</sub> tables.
 - **A global porphyry copper deposit database**, providing the positive (training) samples.

+The plate reconstruction model used in this study is available in Zenodo at https://zenodo.org/records/17142287 and the input grids used in the analyses are available in Zenodo at https://zenodo.org/records/17353904

 ## Running the workflow